 Maintain confidentiality.
-You will likely be privy to a lot of confidential information in your job: communications with the client, research and information that is work product, representation strategies that lawyers in the office have developed through their own experiences.
-You generally must not disclose this information to anyone.
+You will likely be privy to a lot of confidential information in your job: communications with the judge, law clerks, meetings with attorneys and litigants and closed court proceedings, etc. You generally must not disclose this information to anyone.
 Often times it is difficult to determine what you may disclose and what you may not.
 The best practice is to disclose nothing (not even a client's identity).
-What you discuss with others at work, what you learn from clients, and what you learn about a client's case, are best kept to yourself.
+What you discuss with others at work, what you learn from court proceedings are best kept to yourself.
 So start now the practice of not discussing your work with friends and relatives.

 Avoid conflicts of interest.
 Many of you will be working in or near your home town.
 You may find that you are asked to work on a matter that involves an old friend, a relative, or another person with whom you are familiar.
-That person may be the opposing party, a witness, another party's lawyer, or even the judge.
-No matter the nature of the relationship, immediately inform your supervisor.
+No matter the nature of the relationship, immediately inform your supervising judge.
 Your relationship may not create a problem, but it is certainly better to be safe than sorry.
 You don't want another lawyer in the office disqualified from a case because you failed to disclose a friendship or family relationship.